4 Tips For Touring Angkor With a Toddler

 Have a Morning Picnic

 Bliss Bernal co-authors the blog Around the World with a Two-Year-Old with her husband, Patrick.
-They left Brooklyn in August 2011 to travel around the world with their two-year-old son, Jude.
+They left Brooklyn in August 2011 to travel around the world with their two-year-old son, Jude and now live in Vermont.